khalilou88/jnxplus/packages/nx-quarkus-maven/README.md

 [![npm version](https://badge.fury.io/js/@jnxplus%2Fnx-quarkus-maven.svg)](https://badge.fury.io/js/@jnxplus%2Fnx-quarkus-maven)

-This plugin adds Spring Boot and Maven multi-module capabilities to Nx workspace.
+This plugin adds Quarkus and Maven multi-module capabilities to Nx workspace.

 Here is a quick overview of the plugin, to know more, please visit [the documentation](https://khalilou88.github.io/jnxplus/).